gschmutz/stream-processing-workshop/06-mqtt-to-kafka-timescaledb/README.md

 ### Why Apache NiFi

 [Apache NiFi](https://nifi.apache.org) is a visual data flow tool designed for routing, transforming, and mediating data between systems.
-It is a natural fit here because the routing logic — extract a field, match it against a list, publish to a dynamic topic name — is exactly the kind of stateless per-message transformation NiFi handles without writing any code.
+It is a natural fit here because flattening a nested JSON record — exactly what we need to do — is the kind of stateless per-message transformation NiFi handles without writing any code.
 NiFi also provides a live monitoring view of throughput and backpressure on every connection, which makes it easy to observe the data flow during the workshop.

 ### Open NiFi